webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/rule.md

 If there is something you want to do and you can’t, or it is not clear how to do it, please [open an issue][new issue].

-## Types of rules

-There are 2 types of `rule`s a user can develop:

-* `custom`: These are `rule`s that are published independently.
-When a `rule` is specific to a domain or use case, it should be `custom`.
-* `core`: These are the `rule`s that are shipped with `sonarwhal` directly.
-  Before starting to develop a `core rule`, please make sure there is an open issue and talk with the maintainers about it.

-Both types of `rule`s [work exactly the same](#how-rules-work), the only difference being where they are located.

-### Creating a custom rule
+## Using the `CLI` to create a rule

-The easiest wait to create a new rule that will be distributed outside `sonarwhal` is via the CLI parameter `--new-rule`.
-You have several options such as:
+The easiest wait to create a new rule is via the CLI parameter `--new-rule`.
+You have several options to run this command:

 * Using `sonarwhal` as a global package: